nick-kanakis/effective-java-in-a-nutshell/README.md

   have the same value and different identities.
 This means that applying the == operator to boxed primitives will almost always fail.

-2) Primitives are more time- and space efficient than boxed primitives.
+2) Primitives are more time and space efficient than boxed primitives.

 When your program does mixed-type computations